-Year 10 Art and Photography
+Art and Photography

-In this semester length course students will have the opportunity to experiment with a range of drawing, painting, collage and print making techniques to produce original artworks.
+In this semester length course students will have the opportunity to experiment with a range of drawing, painting, collage and print making and photographic techniques to produce original artworks.
 They will use the compositional elements and principles of design to enhance their projects and learn about the Analytical Frameworks which guide VCE students to assess and analyse the work of other artists.

-Students will also use a digital SLR camera to produce a range of complex and creative images, i.e. stitched panoramas, computer-manipulated worlds, light writing, Bokeh effects, short animations, trick photography and a professional lighting kit to produce portraits.
-They will use computer software programs to edit, manipulate and improve their photographs and learn about photojournalism and the ethics associated with photography, digital manipulation and the use of the Internet as a source of images for their own class work.
+Students will use a digital SLR camera to produce a range of complex and creative images, i.e. stitched panoramas, computer-manipulated worlds and trick photography.
+They will use computer software programs to edit, manipulate and improve their photographs and learn about photojournalism and the ethics associated with photography and digital manipulation.